 Why use a separation agreement?

 Where the couple concerned are married a separation agreement releases them from their duty to live with each other.
-This prevents either party from alleging that the other has deserted the marriage.
-Desertion is one of the five facts that can be relied upon when one party to the marriage wishes to pursue a divorce.

 Are there any drawbacks to using a separation agreement?